PhaserEditor2D/phasereditor2d-scripts-core/README.md

 * **SpriteScriptNode** - base prefab for script nodes accessing sprite objects.
 * **RootScriptNode** - a script node that registers itself into the game object and can be used as a container of other scripts.

-### Trigger scripts
+### Event scripts

 These scripts listen to certain events.
-When the event is triggered, then execute the children, which are actions.
+When the event is emitted, then executes the children, which are actions.

-* **OnEventScript** - registers to the given `eventEmitter` and listens to the given `eventName`` event.
+* **OnEventScript** - registers to the given `eventEmitter` and listens to the given `eventName` event.
 * **OnPointerDownScript** - listens to the `pointerdown` event of the game object.

 ### Action scripts